 This course is designed to focus on the role of the principal in promoting improved instruction in the classroom through the evaluation and professional development of faculty.
 Aspects of clinical supervision, including classroom observation, conferencing skills, and development of improvement plans through systemic staff development will be emphasized.

 EDLD 570.
-Texas School Law.
+Texas School Law (EL).
 3 Hours.

 EDLD 574.
-Administration of Special and Compensatory Programs.
+Ethics, Equity, and Diversity.
 3 Hours.

 This course is designed to prepare students to administer special and compensatory education programs.
 Emphasis is on basic concepts, issues, problems, and procedures in the management of special and compensatory education.
 The student's evaluation of these programs will be from both the legal and ethical perspectives that guide decisions necessary to provide opportunities for all students to be successful in school.

 EDLD 580.
 Data Analysis for School Improvement.
 3 Hours.